eXenon/elixir-presentation/presentation.md

 <br>

 <small>
-With Erlang, Ericsson managed to get a switch to 9-nines availability.<br>
+With Erlang, Ericsson managed to get a telecom switch to 9-nines availability.<br>
 That is less than 1s downtime over 20 years.
 </small>